-Canopy increases to 60% city-wide, and 34% in urban areas outside of parks and general industrial lands.
+Canopy increases to 60% city-wide, and 35% in urban areas outside of parks and general industrial lands.
 Policies must change to grow Port Moody's canopy.
 This scenario would require efforts made in scenario 2 as well as an even higher level of investment in street tree planting in highly urbanized areas and partnership tree planting, and more requirements for replacement in the Tree Protection Bylaw to generate cash-in-lieu to fund tree planting and offset removals.
-This growth scenario assumes that approximately 350 trees would be removed, and 1,400 would be planted each year in urban areas.
+This growth scenario assumes that approximately 350 trees would be removed, and 1,500 would be planted each year in urban areas.
 Most urban trees would be planted into single and multi-family, roadways and public and institutional areas.
 Natural area planting would remain at 400 trees per year.

-6.2 Recommended Target: Stable canopy (no net loss) by 2050
+6.2 Recommended Target: No net loss (stable/small gain) by 2050

-Target proposed: 58% canopy cover city-wide in 2050 (no net loss), 30% canopy cover outside of parks and General Industrial lands
+Target proposed: 59% canopy cover city-wide in 2050 (no net loss/small gain), 31% canopy cover outside of parks and General Industrial lands

-The Urban Forest Management Strategy provides goals and actions towards maintaining canopy cover at 58% city-wide by 2050 and achieving 30% canopy cover outside of General Industrial and park lands.
-This target aims to sustain adequate ecosystem services for all residents by achieving 30% canopy cover in each neighbourhood, consistent with the '3-30-300 Rule' for planning urban greenspace43.
+The Urban Forest Management Strategy provides goals and actions towards maintaining or slightly increasing canopy cover at 59% city-wide by 2050 and achieving 31% canopy cover outside of general industrial and park lands.
+This target aims to sustain adequate ecosystem services for all residents by achieving 30% canopy cover in each neighbourhood, consistent with the '3-30-300 Rule' for planning urban greenspace.
 No net loss of tree canopy is an ambitious but achievable goal for Port Moody's urban forest.

-Figure 22.
+Figure 21.
 Canopy cover scenarios for status quo (gradual decline), no net loss and net growth.